 Per guidance outlined in the Department of Health Care Services All Plan Letter (APL) 20-014, the payments must be made to the rendering provider.
 In consideration that our contract is or may be with a group, payment will be made at the group level.
-However, CenCal Health requires that the incentive payments be passed through to the rendering provider .
+However, the California Department of Health Care Services and CenCal Health require that the incentive payments be passed through to the rendering provider.

 Payment details and reports will be made available via the Provider Portal.
 Please log in to view payment details in the Payment History Tool and to view a report for each unique provider site and payment amounts owed to the rendering provider under this program.
-Any contracted provider not enrolled to receive funds electronically via EFT will receive their payment and corresponding report via mail.
+Any contracted provider not enrolled to receive funds electronically via EFT will receive their payments and corresponding reports via mail.